monster0318/Fullstack-SaaS-Boilerplate/README.md

 ## Features

 - [Beers from random-data-api.com](https://random-data-api.com) Example of pulling data from externals REST API
-- Health Check for the server (http://localhost:2022/health)
+- Health Check for the server (http://localhost:2022/health.trpc) and (http://localhost:2022)
 - Search with Debounce Using a Custom Hook
 - Chat with Server-Sent Events (SSE).
 SSE is easier to setup and don't require setting up a WebSocket server.